Klipper3d/klipper/docs/HallFilamentWidthSensor.md

     # measurement_interval:10
     # Sensor readings done with 10 mm intervals by default.
 If necessary you are free to change this setting

+    #logging: False
+    #  Out diameter to terminal and klipper.log
+    #  can be turn on|of by command

     #Virtual filament_switch_sensor suppurt.
 Create sensor named hall_filament_width_sensor.
     #
     #min_diameter:1.0